mui/material-ui/docs/src/pages/components/icons/icons-pt.md

 ## Ícones Material

 O Material Design padronizou mais de 1.000 ícones oficiais, cada um em cinco "temas" diferentes (veja abaixo).
-Para cada ícone SVG, exportamos o respectivo componente React do pacote `@material-ui/icons`.
-Você pode pesquisar a lista completa desses ícones em nossa [página de pesquisa incorporada](/components/material-icons/).
+For each SVG icon, we export the respective React component from the @material-ui/icons package.
+You can [search the full list of these icons](/components/material-icons/).

 ### Utilização